-The Iron Bowl doesn’t need an introduction.
+The Iron Bowl doesn't need an introduction.
 What it really needs is its own section in the College Football Hall of Fame with plenty room to grow.
-No other rivalry has the flair for the dramatic quite like when the Alabama Crimson Tide and Auburn Tigers meet on the gridiron, and play nicknames such as “Run in the Mud” have helped create heroes that day and legends for life.
+No other rivalry has the flair for the dramatic quite like when the Alabama Crimson Tide and Auburn Tigers meet on the gridiron, and play nicknames such as "Run in the Mud" and the "Kick-Six" have helped create heroes that day and legends for life.

 At the end of the day, Alabama placekicker Van Tiffin's 52-yard field goal as time expired was the crowning moment.
 Today, it's known simply as "The Kick."

 Van Tiffin's "The Kick" in 1985 Iron Bowl

 RELATED: Nick Saban & Miss Terry's Iron Bowl Celebration Proves She's Alabama's Biggest Fan